russ-blaisdell/nextgen-engineering/docs/hyperscaler-governance/overview.md

 all of the various forms of governance but instead to focus on how to manage a governance lifecycle where policies will evolve over time and to enable various independent development and operations groups to work together in rolling out these changes in a successful manner.

+## Engineering Goals

+ The  following are some common operational goals for teams:

+1. Risk Avoidance - Never do anything in production that was not done previously in a lesser environment
+2. Fast and Flat - Avoid layer insertion, request forms, service now and other antiquated patterns
+3. Self Governing - Seek to self manage, govern, and automate all operational activities

 ## Overview
 ![AWS Overview](../images/hyperscaler-governance/Hyperscaler-Operational-Management-Amazon.drawio.png)